yandex-cloud/terraform-provider-yandex/docs/resources/storage_bucket.md

 $ terraform import yandex_storage_bucket.bucket bucket-name
 ```

-~> **Note:** Terraform will import this resource with `force_destroy` set to `false` in state.
+~> Terraform will import this resource with `force_destroy` set to `false` in state.
 If you've set it to `true` in config, run `terraform apply` to update the value set in state.
 If you delete this resource before updating the value, objects in the bucket will not be destroyed.